 E-4.5 Set the pump’s vacuum regulator dial to the minimum/low setting.

-E-4.6 Turn on the pump and look at the gauge to read what the value is on MIN/low.
+E-4.6 Turn on the pump and look at the gauge to read what the value is on Min/low.
 Record this value.

 E-4.7 Gradually increase the suction level on the vacuum regulator dial and watch the gauge to see if the pressure values increase in response.
-Continue to adjust the suction level on the pump until it is on the MAX/high setting.
+Continue to adjust the suction level on the pump until it is on the Max/high setting.
 Record this value.

 E-5 CALCULATION